-My name is Tippi Thole, and I’ve developed an incurable condition: I’m allergic to plastic.
+My name is Tippi Thole, and I’ve developed an incurable condition: I’m obsessed with trash!
 How did this happen, you ask?
 Like most people, I thought I was doing everything I could to protect the planet.
 After all, I recycled, composted, drove a hybrid car and bought organic food.

 While eating lunch with my son at school one Friday, I noticed how many individually wrapped snacks, yogurt containers, Ziploc bags and drink boxes got thrown away in his lunch group alone.
 My son agreed it was terrible then said “Yeah, and it’s Zero Waste Friday.”
 “It is?”
 I asked.
 As a school parent, I hadn’t heard about the initiative but thought it was a great idea.
 Interested in doing more, I got together with another eco-minded mom, and we proposed a Zero Waste Lunch Week to Green Club.

 Every Friday we worked with a group of six Green Club kids (including my son) to plan and organize the initiative.
 We helped them see the importance of focusing on five consecutive days, working with the entire school staff, sending tips and reminders to parents, informing students of their impact and publicizing the dates in school hallways.

 One aspect of the week was a raffle with prizes to incentivize families’ participation.
 We planned to give kids a ticket for every zero waste lunch they brought to school that week.
 But the astute group of green kids raised concerns: What if kids ate their single-serve yogurt in the morning then threw away the evidence before lunch?
 What if parents simply unwrapped granola bars at home and packed them into reusable containers?
 Wouldn’t that be cheating?!
 I didn’t have a good answer for them.
 I said we’d simply need to take the kids at their word because there was no way to know.